ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 Altibase maintains a set of 3 log anchor files.
 These log files are created in the same location

-when the database is created, but it is recommended that the 3 log anchor files be maintained on different file systems.
+When the database is created, but it is recommended that the 3 log anchor files be maintained on different file systems.
 The property for specifying the location of the log anchor files is LOGANCHOR_DIR.

 For more detailed information about the Altibase properties, please refer to the *General Reference*.